chef/automate/ec2/README.md

 # About:

 This is a quick way to spin the A2 habitat based development environment in AWS.
-Once the requirements are fulfilled, it takes around 5 minutes to have your a2 branch running in ec2.
+Once the requirements are fulfilled, it takes around 5 minutes to have your automate branch running in ec2.

 # Requirements: